gitlabhq/omnibus-gitlab/doc/settings/ssl/_index.md

 ### Add alternative domains to the certificate

+By default, GitLab sets the Common Name (CN) and Subject Alternative Name (SAN) of the certificate to the hostname specified in `external_url`.

-You can add alternative domains (or subject alternative names) to the Let's Encrypt certificate.
+You can add additional alternative domains (or subject alternative names) to the Let's Encrypt certificate.
 This can be helpful if you would like to use the [bundled NGINX](../nginx.md) as a [reverse proxy for other backend applications](../nginx.md#insert-custom-settings-into-the-nginx-configuration).

 The DNS records for the alternative domains must point to the GitLab instance.
+The `external_url` hostname must be included in the list of Subject Alternative Names.

 To add alternative domains to your Let's Encrypt certificate: